What is Colorectal Cancer?

-There is no single cause of colorectal cancer, as in most cases, colon cancers begin as a benign polyp that develops into a cancerous growth over a period of 3 to 10 years.
+There is no single cause of colorectal cancer, but it is likely a combination of genetic and environmental factors4.
+In most cases, colon cancers begin as a benign polyp that develops into a cancerous growth over a period of 5 to 10 years4.

-No one knows the exact causes of colorectal cancer.
-However, we do know that people with certain risk factors are more likely than others to develop colorectal cancer.
-Studies have found the following risk factors for colorectal cancer:
+While no one really knows the exact causes, we do know that people with certain risk factors are more likely than others to develop colorectal cancer.
+Studies have shown that people with the following risk factors are more likely to develop colorectal cancer5:

 - Change in bowel habits (diarrhoea or constipation)